voku/php-hooks/README.md

      -  @param mixed $var,...
 Additional variables passed to the functions hooked to <tt>$tag</tt>.
      -  @return mixed The filtered value after all hooked functions are applied to it.

-There are a few more methods but these are the main Ones you'll use :).
+  There are a few more methods but these are the main ones you'll use :).

 Download
 ========